asaduzzamananik/ClickFix_Social_Engineering_in_Action_Detect_Quasar_RAT_with_YARA_Forge_Suricata_and_Wazuh/README.md

   - Phishing setup using Apache on Kali
   - RAT delivery through Windows Run
   - Live process and traffic monitoring with open tools
   - Memory dumping and YARA rule detection
+  - **Wazuh + Sysmon** for endpoint detection and behavioral analytics.
+  - **Forward Suricata logs** from Windows to a Logstash-enabled SIEM using Filebeat, enabling real-time alerting and dashboard integration.

 It reflects a real-world adversary TTP (Tactic, Technique, Procedure) and showcases layered defensive capabilities.